cdrummey216/whoami/README.md

 # PROPORTIONAL REALTIONSHIP OF TRUE VARIABLE ANSWERS

 **Always True**
+* the equation for the Golden Ratio is analogous to the equation for the constant of proportionality so that k = ϕ (1.618)
+* When at the Golden Ratio, ϕ = a+b/a AND **ϕ = a/b.**
+* So values of a, b from the Golden Ratio can be substituted for the values of y, x in the equation for the constant of proportionality
 * y = kx //equation for constant of proportionality
-* k = y/x //any proportional relationship, END iteration gives a value for a/b = 1, death/end of identity is inevitable, always true
+* k = y/x //any proportional relationship
+* END iteration gives a value for a/b = 1 (y/x = 1)
+* Death/end of identity is inevitable, always true
 * k = truth = constant of proportionality

 I will end.